MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-basics.md

 ---
 # Azure Stack administration basics

 If you're new to Azure Stack administration, there are several things you need to know.
-This article provides an overview of your role as an Azure Stack operator, and what you need to tell your users so you can help them become productive.
+This article provides an overview of your role as an Azure Stack operator, and what you need to tell your users to help them become productive.

 ## Understand the builds